 Like I said before, you have subconsciously programmed it to be that way so you can consciously make a choice to reprogram it, the power is in your hands!

-After resolving Lyme, digestive problems, panic attacks, skin issues and much more, using the same neuroplasticity techniques that she teaches, she knew that she had to help others get back their life and health too.
+After resolving Lyme, digestive problems, panic attacks, skin issues and much more, she knew that she had to help others get back their life and health too.
 Her mission is to bring a solution to a world where so many are suffering emotionally and physically with chronic illness, by shining a light on the body’s ability to heal when unconscious stress is released.
-Schedule a free Health Break Through call with Jenny to determine the blocks that are getting in the way of your healing and a create a plan of how to move forward.